devnacho/mountain_view/README.md

 ### Custom meta data for stub examples

 You can customize the title, description for each example in the stub, as well as the classes that surround the stub example.
-In order to override the default title, add an `mv_title` key to the stub hash.
-Additional special keys include `mv_description` which will add a description under the title for a given example and `mv_classes` which will add classes for a specific example.
+In order to override the default title, add a `title` key to the `mv_stub_meta` hash.
+Additional special keys include `description` which will add a description under the title for a given example and `classes` which will add classes for a specific example.

 E.g: `app/components/card/card.yml`
 ```yml